-\item [Step $3$:] Let $\Delta_1$ have a missing tetrahedron $\sigma$ of Type 3.
+\item [Step $3$:] Let $\Delta_1$ have a missing tetrahedron of Type 3.
 From the above arguments for Type 3, we get our result. \end{enumerate}

 We use the principle of mathematical induction on $m$.
-First we take $m=1$.
-In this case, a missing triangle $\sigma$ will be of Type 1, 2 or 3 only.
+First, we take $m=1$.
+In this case, a missing tetrahedron will be of Type 1, 2 or 3 only.
 Therefore, from Step 2 we must move to Step 3 only.
-Therefore the result is true for $m=1$.
-Let us assume that the result is true for $1,2,\dots,m-1$ and let $K$ be the 3-dimensional normal pseudomanifold that corresponds $m$.
+Thus, the result is true for $m=1$.
+Let us assume that the result is true for $1,\dots,m-1$, and let $K$ be the normal $3$-pseudomanifold that corresponds to $m$.
 Then we start from Step 1, and after a finite number of steps we must move to Steps 3, 4 or 5.
-If we move to Step 3 then we are done.
-We can use induction if we move to either Step 4 or Step 5.
+If we move to Step 3, then we are done.
+We can use the induction hypothesis if we move to either Step 4 or Step 5.